-sf Class 290 Garden Promotion Poster - (SF103) - Individual poster promoting vegetable or herb gardening, size 14" x 22" either vertical or horizontal arrangement.
+sf Class 290 Garden Promotion Poster - (SF103) -Individual poster promoting vegetable or herb gardening, size 14 inches x 22 inches either vertical or horizontal arrangement.
 Poster may be in any medium so long as it is not 3-dimensional.
 Posters using copyrighted material will not be accepted.
-Entry card must be stapled to the upper right hand corner.
 The 4-H member's name, age, county, and years in the project(s) must be on the back of the poster.

-sf Class 291 Educational Vegetable or Herb Garden Poster - (SF104) -Prepare a poster 14" x 22" x 2" - (3-dimensional if needed) either vertical or horizontal arrangement illustrating a skill or project the 4-H'er has done or learned about in a 4-H vegetable gardening project.
-One might show a special technique used or equipment incorporated in the garden (e.g., drip irrigation system, composting, or special techniques learned).
+sf Class 291 Educational Vegetable or Herb Garden Poster - (SF104) -Prepare a poster 14 inches x 22 inches x 2 inches - (3dimensional if needed) either vertical or horizontal arrangement illustrating a skill or project the 4-H'er has done or learned about in a 4-H vegetable gardening project.
+One might show a special technique used or equipment incorporated in the garden (e.g., drip irrigation system, composting. or special techniques learned).
 Refer to 4-H horticulture project manuals, but use your own creativity.
-Entry card must be stapled to the upper right hand corner.
 The 4-H member's name, age, county, and years in the project(s) must be on the back of the poster.